BattletechModders/ConcreteJungle/README.md

 These ambushes only occur on the 'Urban Hi-Tech' map type introduced in the Urban Warfare DLC.
 If you do not have the DLC you may not see the effects of this mod at all.

+In addition, the mod can pre-destroy a certain percentage of buildings to reflect a war-torn and destroyed urban area.
+This is controlled by the Devastation settings, below.

+This mod relies heavily upon buildings, some of which can be contract targets or objectives.
+Every effort has been made to exclude contract objectives and important buildings from the list of possible ambush sites.
+If you notice an error, please open an issue so I can refine the selection filtering.

 :warning: This mod requires [IRBTModUtils](https://github.com/iceraptor/IRBTModUtils/) - download the latest copy and include in your Mods/ folder.